z-esmaily/Spawn_Gradient_Descent/README.md

 - Rastrigin
 - Levy

 For most functions, the starting point should be selected within the range of 0.0 to 1.0 or within the defined bounds for them.

 You can specify these arguments using `--function_name` and `--initial_point` as follows:

     python Compare_Fix_Init_Point.py --function_name <function_name> --initial_point <initial_point>

 If you encounter the following issue: "A module that was compiled using NumPy 1.x cannot be run in NumPy 2.0.0 as it may crash."
 Use numpy==1.26.4.

 If you encounter an error during execution, especially for the Rastrigin function in the proposed method, disable the break command.

+#### Plot of Points for the Quadratic Function
+Plot of points obtained by various methods on the quadratic function with a fixed starting point of [0.0, 0.5] over 27 steps:

 <p align="center">
-  Plot of points obtained by various methods on the quadratic function with a fixed starting point of [0.0, 0.5] over 27 steps.
   <img src="Images/Quadratic/ADABELIEF_bw_zoomed.png" alt="ADABELIEF" width="330" />
   <img src="Images/Quadratic/ADAM_bw_zoomed.png" alt="ADAM" width="330" />
   <img src="Images/Quadratic/NADAM_bw_zoomed.png" alt="NADAM" width="330" />